 The Family Welfare Programme has been and continues to be a cent percent Centrally sponsored programme right from its inception in 1952.
 As the Programme is delivered through health facilities, which are maintained by the States, there exists an indirect contribution to the programme by the States.
 The entire cost of operating the programme through out the country is met by the Government of India.
 The policy principles for guiding the programme as well as the staffing pattern for organisations established at different levels for implementing the programmes are laid down by the Centre.
-While the State Governments are charged with the responsibility of administering the programme the spectrum within which they have to operate the programme is laid down by the centre.
+While the State Governments are charged with the responsibility of administering the programme is laid down by the centre.
 The entire expenditure incurred by the States is reimbursable by the Central Government in strict conformity with the approved pattern of schemes.